 On February 10, 2015, we entered into an Exclusive Patent License Agreement (the "Exclusive Patent License Agreement") with the NIH under which we received an exclusive license to the NIH's rights to patent-pending technologies related to methods for improving adoptive cell therapy through potentially more potent and efficient production of TIL from melanoma tumors by selecting for T-cell populations that express various inhibitory receptors.
 Unless terminated sooner, the license shall remain in effect until the last licensed patent right expires.
-Under the Exclusive Patent License Agreement, the Company agreed to pay customary royalties based on a percentage of net sales of a licensed product (which percentage is in the mid-single digits), a percentage of revenues from sublicensing arrangements, and lump sum benchmark payments upon the successful completion of clinical studies involving licensed technologies, the receipt of the first FDA approval or foreign equivalent for a licensed product or process resulting from the licensed technologies, the first commercial sale of a licensed product or process in the United States, and the first commercial sale of a licensed product or process in any foreign country.
+Under the Exclusive Patent License Agreement, the Company agreed to pay customary royalties based on a percentage of net sales of a licensed product (which percentage is in the mid-single digits), a percentage of revenues from sublicensing arrangements, and lump sum benchmark payments upon the successful completion of clinical studies involving licensed technologies, the receipt of the first FDA approval or foreign equivalent for a licensed product or process resulting from the licensed technologies, the first commercial sale of a licensed product or process in any foreign country.